QATCH-Technologies/VisQ.AI/README.md

 ## Data and Model Paths

-By default, the package resolves training data and model checkpoints from a shared directory structure (`QATCH Team Folder/Formulations ML`) on the team's Dropbox.
+By default, the package resolves training data and model checkpoints from a shared cloud directory structure.

 | Mode | Behavior |
 | --- | --- |